On Learning Over-parameterized Neural Networks: A Functional Approximation Perspective: Introduction

 \section{Introduction}

 Neural networks have been successfully applied in many real-world machine learning applications.
 However, a thorough understanding of the theory behind their practical success, even for two-layer neural networks, is still lacking.
-For example, despite learning optimal neural networks is provably NP-complete \cite{brutzkus2017globally,blum1989training}, in practice, even the neural networks found by the simple first-order method perform well \cite{krizhevsky2012imagenet}.
-Additionally, in sharp contrast to traditional learning theory, over-paramaterized neural networks are observed to enjoy smaller training and even smaller generalization errors \cite{zhang2016understanding}.
+For example, despite learning optimal neural networks is provably NP-complete \cite{brutzkus2017globally,blum1989training}, in practice, even the neural networks found by the simple first-order methods perform well \cite{krizhevsky2012imagenet}.
+Additionally, in sharp contrast to traditional learning theory, over-parameterized neural networks (more parameters than the size of the training dataset) are observed to enjoy smaller training and even smaller generalization errors \cite{zhang2016understanding}.
 In this paper, we focus on training over-parameterized two-layer neural networks with Rectified Linear Unit (ReLU) using gradient descent (GD) method.
 Our results can be extended to other activation functions that satisfy some regularity conditions; see \cite[Theorem 2]{ghorbani2019linearized} for an example.
 The techniques derived and insights obtained in this paper might be applied to deep neural networks as well, for which similar matrix representation exists \cite{du2018gradient}.